 “Our bodies take us through our daily lives, they are the vessels that transport us, bear witness to our triumphs and struggles, and convey a host of meanings about ourselves and our cultures.
 And for those reasons, they are beautiful, in every shape, size, and color.
 We cannot allow ourselves or others to begin a cycle of self-hatred over the bodies that are our lifelong homes” — Elizabeth Claydon

 Healing Bodies Healthy Babies is designed to be a resource for clinicians and healthcare professionals, patients, and family and loved ones to help navigate the complex issue of pregnancy and eating disorders.
 Our goal is to provide screening, referral, and education tools including sensitivity training to healthcare professionals; research-informed resources for recovering through pregnancy or maintaining recovery for patients; and resources for family and loved ones to act in a supporting role.
-In this way, we aim to help women’s healing bodies whether they have a current or past eating disorder so that they can have and raise healthy babies and maintain recovery postpartum.
+In this way, we aim to provide resources to help individuals navigate their healing bodies, whether they have a current or past eating disorder, so that they can have and raise healthy babies and maintain recovery postpartum.
+Although many of our resources focus on the experience of cisgender women, Healing Bodies Healthy Babies recognizes and is responsive to the pregnancy experiences of all people and is continuing to provide more resources to be inclusive on this front.

 Elizabeth Claydon is an Assistant Professor at West Virginia University in the Department of Social & Behavioral Sciences, she primarily researches eating disorders and obesity prevention.
 She received a dual BA in Child Development and Medicine, Health, and Society from Vanderbilt, which started her interest in public health.
 She then pursued an MPH and Master of Science at Yale, focusing her research on obesity and eating disorder prevention.
 Dr. Claydon received her Doctorate in Social and Behavioral Sciences from West Virginia University in May 2018.
 Her dissertation work focused on preventing the intergenerational transmission of eating disorders and dieting behavior, in both community and clinical populations.
 Dr. Claydon’s research also involved a qualitative piece on the intersection between pregnancy and eating disorders, which is the foundational work for Healing Bodies, Healthy Babies.

-Kyli Smith is an undergraduate student in the school of Public Health at West Virginia University with a minor in Medical Humanities & Health Studies.
-She plans to pursue a career in health education and research to promote community well-being.
+Jordan Ceglar is an undergraduate student in the school of Public Health at West Virginia University with a minor in Addiction Studies.
+Jordan plans on pursuing a career in infectious disease research or addiction research focused on the Appalachian region to help improve the health of those who reside within it.

 Funding support for this website was made possible by a generous donation by the Ophelia Fund.